There are many nutrients and trace minerals essential during preconception and in pregnancy. One essential trace mineral is iodine.

 – cretinism (in extreme cases) – a disorder that involves severely stunted physical and mental growth

 The developing brain is most damaged by iodine deficiency.
 Thyroid hormone is particularly important for myelination (insulating of the nerves) of the central nervous system, which is most active in the perinatal period of fetal development (from conception to about 20 weeks gestation or 140 days into the pregnancy) and early development just after birth until 6 weeks of age.
-Although truth be told, it can take 10-12 years for general development of the brain to be completed.
+Although truth be told, it can take up to 25 years for complete development of the brain.

 Getting Enough Iodine in Your Diet